opensrp/opensrp-client-core/README.md

 ## 5. Sync

 This app provides the following sync capabilities:

    * Periodic syncing based on network connection

+The sync classes can be found in `org.smartregister.sync`

 ## 6. Utitiles